Low Level Programming

 that's a lesson for another day.)

-Valid attribute can be applied only to scalar types.
-There
+Valid attribute can be applied only to scalar objects.

-is no language-defined attribute for checking composite types.
-That's
+There is no language-defined attribute for checking objects of composite types.

 impossible.
 For example, given a typical run-time model, it is